davidthaler/PUMSutils/README.md

 In the PUMS data, the variable `TEN` denotes housing tenure.
 It is an integer-coded categorical variable.
 It has the levels: 1 = Owned with mortgage, 2 = Owned free and clear, 3 = Rented for cash, 4 = Occupied without rent, NA = Vacant.
 This description can be found at the [technical documentation](https://www.census.gov/programs-surveys/acs/technical-documentation/pums/documentation.html) page for the ACS.
 The technical documentation page also has ground-truth values for these calculations.
 A portion of that data, for the 2016 ACS housing data for Washington, is included in this package as `wa.gold16`.
 The example above corresponds to rows 1, 3, 4, and 9 in `wa.gold16`.

+The ACS data includes hundreds of variables, each with its own definition.
+This package includes the data dictionary for the 2016 1-year ACS data in the  variable `data.dict16` and a function for querying it for information.

+    acs.describe(data.dict16, 'TEN')

+Integer-coded categorical fields, common in the ACS data, can be automatically rewritten to have text labels in place of the integers using `acs.recode`.

+    wa.pop16$employment <- acs.recode(wa.pop16, 'ESR', data.dict16, 40)
+    group.count(wa.pop16, 'employment')

 For other functions, see the package docs.

 ### Installation